LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 Overselling Yourself

 While it’s great to add your professional experience to LinkedIn, don’t oversell yourself.
 If everything you post is about how amazing you are or why someone should hire you, you might come across as desperate.
-Showcase your work, yes, but don’t do so in a way that is spammy or over-the-top.
+Showcase your work, yes, but don’t do so in a way that is spammy or over the top.
 If in doubt, ask a classmate or friend to read your content before you post it.

 Final Thoughts: How to Move Forward